Sehales/Ts3-JAPI/README.md

 Ts3-JAPI
 ========

-A fast thread safe api for the teamspeak 3 serverquery
+An easy to use thread safe api for the teamspeak 3 serverquery.